XNickyChenX2022/MyGamesCollection/README.md

 # MyGamesCollection
 # I. Introduction
 Welcome to MyGamesCollection (MGC), a place where you can search to find your favorite games and rate/review those games.
+You can also view the reviews and ratings or their favorite games.
+The goal of this project is to connect with people and to see what you and your friends are thinking about what games you enjoy and not enjoy and why.
+As such it should facilitate discussion of games.
+This web application can not only keep track of what users think of games in the moments that they are played, so that they can be compared and ranked against other games.
+This website is mobile-friendly and supports web browser for on ios/android.
+Please note, this application uses cookies for user authentication so features blocking cookies such as "Prevent cross-site tracking" or "Block all cookies" must be disabled if on ios/android.
+# II.
+Background
 This is the frontend repository for MyGamesCollection.
 For the backend repository, use this link: https://github.com/XNickyChenX2022/Rating-App-Backend For the website, use this link:https://xnickychenx2022.github.io/MyGamesCollection/